-Take Your Cat to the Veterinarian
+Take your cat to the veterinarian

-Your vet can prescribe an assortment of treatments for your cat, depending on what he has determined is causing the scabby skin.
-Topical ointments, shampoos, dips and sprays are useful in treating parasite infestations (reference 1).
+Your vet can prescribe an assortment of treatments for your cat, depending on what they have determined is causing the scabby skin.
+Topical ointments, shampoos, dips, and sprays are useful in treating parasite infestations.
 Antibiotics can treat infections.
-Antifungal medications will be used for fungal conditions such as ringworm (reference 1).
+Antifungal medications will be used for fungal conditions such as ringworm.
 If your cat is suffering from extreme itching, your veterinarian may also choose to prescribe corticosteroids and antihistamines.

 You do not want to attempt to treat your cat's condition on your own because misdiagnosis could lead to real problems if the real condition is going untreated.
-Note, because cats groom themselves, your veterinarian will likely only prescribe medications that will be safe if they are accidentally consumed.
+Note, because cats groom themselves, your veterinarian should only prescribe medications that will be safe if they are accidentally consumed.

 Some cats are prone to skin problems but there are things you can do for your pet in order to reduce the risk of the skin conditions reoccurring.
-The ASPCA recommends using hypoallergenic shampoos and soaps on your cat, grooming him regularly, feeding a natural, healthy diet and using veterinarian recommended good quality flea-preventative products (reference 1).
-If your cat has a predisposition to problems or if he believes the condition is likely to reoccur, your vet may choose to give you preventative skin creams or oral medications to be given long term.
+The VCA Hospitals recommends following your vet's guidelines as well as veterinarian recommended good quality flea-preventative products.
+Using hypoallergenic shampoos and soaps on your cat, grooming them regularly, and feeding them a well-balanced healthy diet is always a good idea.